hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 ### Download the Datasets

-This workflow uses the [ml-100k dataset](https://grouplens.org/datasets/movielens/100k/) of [MovieLens](https://movielens.org/), which contains the users' ratings for the movies.
+This workflow uses the [ml-100k dataset](https://grouplens.org/datasets/movielens/100k/) of [MovieLens](https://movielens.org/), which contains users' ratings for the movies.

 ```
 cd python/orca/tutorial/NCF